Wetsuit: Further advances in suit design

 More recently, manufacturers have experimented by combining various materials with neoprene for additional warmth or flexibility of their suits.
 These include, but are not limited to, spandex, and wool.

+Companies, such as Patagonia, have been recycling the material from older worn wetsuits and remodeling them into a low-carbon wetsuit.

 Precision computer-controlled cutting and assembly methods, such as water-jet cutting, have allowed ever greater levels of seam precision, permitting designers to use many small individual strips of different colors while still keeping the suit free of bulging and ripples from improper cutting and misaligned sewing.
 Further innovations in CAD (Computer Aided Design) technology allow precision cutting for custom-fit wetsuits.

 Return of single-backed neoprene

 As wetsuits continued to evolve, their use was explored in other sports such as open-water swimming and triathlons.
 Although double-backed neoprene is strong, the cloth surface is relatively rough and creates a large amount of drag in the water, slowing down the swimmer.
 A single-backed suit has a smoother exterior surface which causes less drag.
 With the advances of elastic Lycra backings and blindstitching, single-backed neoprene suits could be made that outperformed the early versions from the 1970s.
 Other developments in single-backed wetsuits include the suits designed for free-diving and spearfishing.
 Single lined neoprene is more flexible than double lined.
 To achieve flexibility and low bulk for a given warmth of suit, they are unlined inside, and the slightly porous raw surface of the neoprene adheres closely to the skin and reduces flushing of the suit.
 The lined outer surface may be printed with camouflage patterns for spearfishing and is more resistant to damage while in use.

 Some triathlon wetsuits go further, and use rubber-molding and texturing methods to roughen up the surface of the suit on the forearms, to increase drag and help pull the swimmer forwards through the water.
 Extremely thin 1 mm neoprene is also often used in the under-arm area, to decrease stretch resistance and reduce strain on the swimmer when they extend their arms out over their head.

 Wetsuits used for caving are often single-backed with a textured surface known as "sharkskin" which is a thin layer where the neoprene is less expanded.
 This makes it more abrasion resistant for squeezing between rocks and doesn't get torn in the way that fabric does.

 Another reason to eliminate the external textile backing is to reduce water retention which can increase evaporative cooling and wind chill in suits used mainly out of the water.